AdaCore/training_material/courses/fundamentals_of_ada/030_basic_types/11-subtypes_full_picture.rst

        range Off ..
 On;
    Safe : Toggle_Switch := Off;
    Implicit : Toggle_Switch; -- compile error: out of range

+.. tip

+   Using a meaningless value (:ada:`Neither` there) to extend the range of the type, is turning it into :dfn:`option type`.
+   This idiom is very rich and allows for e.g. "in-flow" errors handling.

 ..
   language_version 2012